AstrobioMike/AstrobioMike.github.io/amplicon/workflow_ex.md

 rows_tmp <- row.names(class_tax_phy_tab)
 class_tax_tab <- data.frame("Phylum"=phy_tmp_vec, "Class"=class_tmp_vec, row.names = rows_tmp)
 proteo_classes_vec <- as.vector(class_tax_tab[class_tax_tab$Phylum == "Proteobacteria", "Class"]) # making a vector of just the Proteobacteria classes
+proteo_classes_vec <- proteo_classes_vec[proteo_classes_vec != "NA"] # removing the NA (these are Proteobacteria not assigned anything at the class level), we'll add the counts back in for these in a second. leaving them here is not an option as there are multiple ones in our Class column (because they can come from any Phylum)

 rownames(class_counts_tab) <- as.vector(class_tax_tab$Class) # changing the row names like above so that they correspond to the taxonomy, rather than an ASV identifier